How to Write Romance Scenes: The Ultimate Guide for Romance Authors

 That means making sure that there is a connection between the characters before they even get to the bedroom.
 And please note that this is just as true for bad sex.
 An assault.
 An awkward hook-up with an ex.
 What matters is what comes before the scene informs the scene.

-I talked about this recently with New York Times bestselling author Tracy Wolff (heads up: her newest book Crave will release in April 2020!) and she put it beautifully:
+I talked about this recently with New York Times bestselling author Tracy Wolff (heads up: her newest book Crave will be released in April 2020!) and she put it beautifully:

 “Writing an emotionally compelling love scene is all about the connection between your characters.
 Whether it is a kiss in a young adult novel or a highly explicit erotic scene, there needs to be an emotional payoff for the reader.
 And that payoff only happens when you’ve stoked the flames between your characters—not just sexual tension, though that is hugely important, but also the emotional connection between the characters as well as the high stakes that should be keeping them apart.”